 Beijing Hevol Property Services, a wholly-owned subsidiary of the Group and Hevol Real Estate entered into certain operation and management agreements in relation to (i) a clubhouse located at Jiaoda Jiayuan, one of the residential properties developed by Hevol Real Estate Group and managed by the Group, and (ii) the heating facilities in a boiler house, which served as the heat generator of the collective heating system of Jiaoda Jiayuan, during the period from 15 November each year to 15 March of the following year.
-Under such agreements, Hevol Real Estate granted Beijing Hevol Property Services the right to occupy, operate and manage the clubhouse and the heating facilities and Beijing Hevol Property Services had the right to enjoy all the income generated from such properties, including the heating facilities in accordance with the local regulations and policies, as well as the services fees received from the residents for enjoying the facilities in the clubhouse.
+Under such agreements, Hevol Real Estate granted Beijing Hevol Property Services the right to occupy, operate and manage the clubhouse and the heating facilities and Beijing Hevol Property Services had the right to enjoy all the income generated from such properties, including the heating fees received from the residents, the subsidies received from the government for the heating facilities in accordance with the local regulations and policies, as well as the services fees received from the residents for enjoying the facilities in the clubhouse.
 In return, Beijing Hevol Property Services shall pay annual fees to Hevol Real Estate.